 Form: ABR, Application for Business Registration.
-A Minnesota taxpayer identification number can also be obtained by calling (651) 282-5225.
+A Minnesota taxpayer identification number can be obtained from the Department of Revenue's web site at www.taxes.state.mn.us.
+It can also be obtained by calling (651)

 Available from: Minnesota Department of Revenue.